Winter 2012

 Books

-There are no required books associated with this class - instead, we will use a multitude of online tutorials, our imaginations, advanced research skills, and common sense to piece together a model for how Javascript opens up the Web page to enrich our day-to-day lives and where it might support new human-enabling features in the future.
+There are no required books associated with part one of class - instead, we will use a multitude of online tutorials, advanced research skills, our imaginations, and common sense to piece together a model for how Javascript opens up the Web page to enrich our day-to-day lives and where it might support new human-enabling features in the future.

 Course Handouts and On-line Readings as identified below and in class